xpsi-group/xpsi/docs/source/Start_here.rst

 * :doc:`Post-processing<Post-processing>` is a simple exercise on how to use the main post-processing tools provided by X-PSI.

+* :doc:`Emitting patterns 2D projection<Emitting_patterns_2Dprojection>` is a tutorial showing how to use the 2D projection tool for the hot emitting regions on the star's surface.

+* :doc:`Importance sample<Importance_sample>` is a tutorial for importance sampling.

+* :doc:`Module generator tutorial<Module_generator_tutorial>` provides instructions on how to generate Python modules in an automated way to run X-PSI.

 * :doc:`Example script and modules<Example_script_and_modules>` shows a couple of simple example scripts for pulse shape computation and nested sampling.

 * :doc:`Example job<Example_job>` contains example job scripts for computation on clusters.